livepeer/Playback-Policy-Sample-App/README.md

 A sample application that demonstrates the features of Plyaback Policy for Livepeer Studio

+>NOTE: This app uses the Goerli testnest and requires the wallet to contain at least 0.001 testnet Eth

 # ⏱ Quick Start

 Prerequisites: [Node (v16 LTS)](https://nodejs.org/en/download/) plus [npm](https://docs.npmjs.com/cli/v8/configuring-npm/install) and [Git](https://git-scm.com/downloads)